 I love how biology teacher Caryn Babaian suggested her students learn anatomy by sketching out Charlie Brown’s insides.
 Maybe if I’d had a teacher like Caryn, I wouldn’t have gone through school thinking biology was just about cutting up frogs and persecuting little mice.

-Close observation of nature has its rewards The video interview with Caryn caused my mind to go off in all directions.
+The video interview with Caryn caused my mind to go off in all directions.
 Caryn’s fashion sense inspired me, too.
 (Take a good look at that great get-up she’s wearing in the video!)
 Listening to Caryn, I was suddenly interested in Leonardo’s Notebook, in cave drawings as an early means of illustrating biology, in artist teachers in history, and in the Bela Legosi film “The Devil Bat”!

 But most of all, I took to heart what Caryn said about the value of seeing by drawing, for example, a leaf.
 I remembered “Leaf by Niggle,” a short story by J.R.R.
 Tolkien.
 In that story, artist Niggle paints a tree, beginning with a careful rendering of a single leaf.
 We can interpret the story in many ways, but the more attention he pays to his leaf, the more he sees—within the leaf, around, and beyond it.